gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 Data
 =====================================
-1. You can find the - necessary for the learning algorithm - outputs of the face and action pipeline (precomputed features/kernels), as well as those of the script pipeline (person/action labels) in .
+1. You can find the - necessary for the learning algorithm - outputs of the face and action pipeline (precomputed features/kernels), as well as those of the script pipeline (person/action labels) at http://cvsp.cs.ntua.gr/research/multimodal_weakly_supervised_learning/ .
 We also provide the ground truth of the examples.
-2. Our action categories can be found in the same link in the file manual_annotation/categories_ids_47.mat.
+2. Our action categories can be found at the same link in the file manual_annotation/categories_ids_47.mat.
 An extended version of the categories is provided in manual_annotation/categories_ids.mat.

 References